DimaBMW/dimaBMW/README.md

 ---

-### 👨🏻‍💻About me:❤️
+### About me:
-I am a novice developer.
-My path to it began at school, where I started learning such a wonderful language as C++, it was the 7th grade.
-Then it was time to take exams, and I had to learn Pascal ABC, now I am studying at the Faculty of Applied Computer Science in the first year of the University of KubGau.
-I try myself in web development and C++ development.
+My path to it began at school, where I started learning such a wonderful language as C++; it was the 7th grade.
+Then it was time to take the exams, and I had to study Pascal ABC.
+Now I study at the Faculty of Applied Computer Science at the University of KubGAU.
+My main focus is frontend.
+My goal is to be a full-stack programmer.
+I chose Java developer as the second direction; this language is very sympathetic to me.
+I speak 4 languages: Russian, English, French, and Czech.
+I dream of working in such campaigns as Google, Amazon, Microsoft,...

-* 🌍  I'm based in Russian->Krasnodar.
+* 🌍 I'm based in Russian -> Krasnodar.
-* ✉️  You can contact me at [Dimapro9500@mail.ru](mailto:Dimapro9500@mail.ru).
+* ✉️  You can contact me at -> [Dimapro9500@mail.ru](mailto:Dimapro9500@mail.ru).
+* 🆃 Telegram -> @dima_yakovlev_ru
 ---
 ### 💡 Skills: